komparo/rosetta-pipeline/frameworks.md

 Only the latter ensures full reproducibility and can be used for any type of input.
 However, for large data it can be computationally expensive to compare the content.

-Caching can be enabled by default (for example: snakemake), or should be enabled through the user interface (for example: nextflow).
+Caching can be enabled by default (for example: snakemake), or enabled through the user interface (for example: nextflow).

+While developing, it can be useful to cache outputs even if some of the inputs have changed.
+For example, snakemake will by default not rerun a task if a command has changed.

 ## Provenance